fmaste/Haskell/Nix.md

 ## 10,000 ft view

-A Nix software package (a bunch of different things to build, install and later run) contains ***a description written in a language created for this specific purpose that defines a function from inputs to outputs***.
+A Nix software package (a bunch of different things to build, install to later be able to run) contains ***a description written in a language created for this specific purpose that defines a function from inputs to outputs***.

-The ***inputs are other expressions written in Nix ***, mostly Nix libraries involved in building the package description like a library to fetch code using git.
+The ***inputs are other expressions written in Nix ***, mostly Nix libraries passed as arguments that are involved in building the package description like a library to fetch code using ```git```.

-\* A Nix file contains an expression that can have no inputs, just a value, but you know that we are told that everything is a function.
+\* A Nix file contains a Nix language expression that can have no inputs, just a value, but you know that we are told how everything is a function.

-The ***outputs are other Nix packages, the build script, environment variables for the build script, etc***.
-Nix tries very hard to ensure that Nix expressions are deterministic: building a Nix expression twice should yield the same result.
+Per Nix's interface the ***output is a well-known list of key/value pairs that contains other Nix packages, the build script and command line, environment variables for the build script, destination directory, etc***.
+Nix tries very hard to ensure that Nix expressions are deterministic: evaluating a Nix expression twice should yield the same result.

 \* If you are curious reader, the big ***if*** in this last sentence is solved with what Nix calls Flakes.

-When Nix runs, or evaluates, this description program(s) it ***obtains a precise description of everything it needs to build the package's software*** (it can also be used for other Nix stuff besides building software, more on this later).
+After running, or evaluating, this "description program(s)" Nix ***obtains a precise description of everything it needs to build the package's software***.
 With the output of this description Nix creates something akin to a sandbox description file with specific dependencies and the build process to run inside it.
+Almost like [Flatpak](https://flatpak.org/) or [snaps](https://snapcraft.io/).
+The big difference is that Nix's expression language is very expressive and powerful and is also used for other Nix stuff besides building software, more on this later.

 The secret sauce is that this sandbox is linked with an specific version of each dependency and are ***always the same dependencies each time the software is